 If the gas does not ignite within 30 seconds, which may occur on initial start-up, the refrigerator's gas valve will automatically close and the operating controls will select an alternate power source (AUTO Mode) or MANUAL mode, will revert to a stand-by mode in which an alarm will sound and code A1 will be displayed in the center window.
 The alarm and code will remain on until the operating controls are turned OFF and then ON again.
 If the gas does not ignite after several attempts, check the input gas supply, or consult with your dealer or a Norcold authorized service center.
 A different mode of operation may be selected by pressing and holding the MODE button.
-The refrigerator will not switch to the new operating mode until the MODE button is released will display Diagnostic Code C5 and will switch automatically to the BOS mode.
-This mode provides refrigeration until the refrigerator is serviced.
-The fresh food and freezer compartment temperatures should be monitored to prevent over-freezing or thawing of refrigerator contents when operating in the BOS mode.
-If the refrigerator temperature is too cold, adjust the thermostat up (warmer) in one bar increments.
-If the refrigerator temperature is too warm, adjust the thermostat down (colder) in one bar increments.
-Let the refrigerator operate at the new setting for one hour before rechecking the freezer and fresh food compartment temperatures.
-(Frequent door opening prevents the temperatures from stabilizing.)
-Although the refrigerator can operate in this mode, Norcold recommends that you seek service to restore normal operation as soon as practical.
+The refrigerator will not switch to the new operating mode until the MODE button is released.